Press Kit

 The book covers vast ground: from the chip war between the US and China to AI’s energy appetite (why are Microsoft and Amazon buying nuclear power plants?) to the question of whether machines need rights.
 From stablecoins and dollar dominance to brain-computer interfaces to the personal stress test for investors in volatile markets.
 Part IV delivers the playbook: a barbell strategy following Nassim Taleb, a model portfolio with real positions and live tracking, and a 30-day action plan.

 Huhn doesn’t write as an analyst.
 He writes as an invested entrepreneur.
-He builds AI products himself (accessibleAI), has been investing in stocks for over three decades and in crypto since 2017.
+He builds his own AI products and has been investing for over a decade at the intersection of artificial intelligence, robotics, and cryptocurrency — with his own money, not client money.
 “I don’t trust any investor who isn’t invested themselves,” he writes.
 The book was co-created with his AI assistant Jeannie — not as a gimmick, but as a demonstration of the human-AI collaboration the book describes.
 It closes with a personal epilogue — a dedication to his granddaughter Mila, for whom technology optimism isn’t an abstract attitude, but a necessity.

 Provocative Theses (Story Angles for Journalists)